G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Application

 \paragraph{Tame ramification and tame specialization maps} The goal of this subsection is also to define tame ramification and extend specialization map to the equivariant settings.
-In this subsection, the base scheme $S$ is an integral, excellent and pure-dimensional scheme. $X$ is a smooth geometrically connected separated scheme of finite type over $S$, $H$ a finite flat $\mathrm{\acute{e}}$tale group scheme acting on $X$.
-Here, for a finite $\mathrm{\acute{e}}$tale cover of schemes, say $Y\to X$, with $X$ having a good compactification, it is said to be tamely ramified if the discrete valuations associated with the generic points of $\overline{X}-X$ are tamely ramified in $k(Y)\mid k(X)$.
+In this subsection, the base scheme $S$ is an integral, excellent and pure-dimensional scheme. $X$ is a smooth geometrically connected separated scheme of finite type over $S$, $H$ a finite flat \'etale group scheme acting on $X$.
+Here, for a finite \'etale cover of schemes, say $Y\to X$, with $X$ having a good compactification, it is said to be tamely ramified if the discrete valuations associated with the generic points of $\overline{X}-X$ are tamely ramified in $k(Y)\mid k(X)$, which is equivalent to the curve-tameness.
+See \cite[\textsection 4]{tameness} for a precise definition of curve-tameness and proof for their equivalence.